oracle-livelabs/goldengate/ai-agent-data-streams/extract-datastream/extract-datastream.md

        Ensure all columns are included in logging.
        ![Image alt text](images/01-02b-search-trandata.png)

-3. Create Extract for AI Hub ADW
+## Task 2: Create an Extract

-    - The Extract process captures changes from the ADW database.
+The Extract process captures changes from the ADW database.

-    - In the Deployment Console, navigate to Extracts → + Create Extract
+1. In the Deployment Console, navigate to Extracts → + Create Extract

-    - Provide the following details:
+2. Provide the following details:

            Process Name: EXT_POSA (or similar convention)
            Type: Integrated Extract